 Sometimes I just want to be perfect.
-Everyday has to be just amazing to be worth anything… Right?
+Everyday has to be just amazing to be worth anything.

-I am sober today and that is a miracle.
-Moreover, I am an amazing expression that was almost completely extinguished a little over 5 years ago.
-Everyday is a bonus.
+I’m sober today and that’s a miracle.
+I’mm an amazing expression of life that was almost completely extinguished a little over five years ago.
+Every day is a bonus.

 Progress Not Perfection

-When you strive for progress not perfection in rehab, you can truly focus on your recovery without the need to make drastic changes immediately.
-In recovery , you must have a commitment unlike any other.
-This process will also take patience, as you will not recovery completely over night.
-In fact, it’s a lifelong journey in sobriety and overall wellness.
+When you strive for progress in rehab, instead of perfection, you can truly focus on your recovery without the need to make drastic changes immediately.
+In recovery, you must have a commitment unlike any other.
+This process will take patience.
+You will not recover completely overnight.
+In fact, it’s a lifelong journey toward overall wellness that includes sobriety.

 At Beacon House in Pacific Grove, California, we offer a wide range of therapies to assist you.
 For example, these therapies include: